EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 The trick is overriding the function `window.plugins.socialsharing.iPadPopupCoordinates` by your own implementation to tell the iPad where to show the popup exactly.
 It need to be a string like "100,200,300,300" (left,top,width,height).

+You need to override this method after `deviceready` has fired.

 You have various options, like checking the click event on a button and determine the event.clientX and event.clientY, or use this code Carlos showed me to grab the coordinates of a static button somewhere on your page: